Criminal charges against Joseph Smith: "Inciting a riot" destroying the Nauvoo Expositor, June 1844

 The Nauvoo Expositor was a newspaper that published only one issue, which was dated June 7, 1844.
 The Expositor was founded by several seceders from Smith's church and was critical of Smith and other church leaders.
 Those who published the Expositor espoused a belief in Mormonism, but criticized Smith for doctrines such as plural marriage and exaltation.

 As mayor, Smith and the Nauvoo City Council declared the newspaper a public nuisance and ordered the press destroyed.
 The town marshal carried out the order that evening.

 On June 11, the Hancock County Justice of the Peace issued a warrant for the arrest of Smith and 17 other individuals on charges of inciting a riot.
 Constable David Bettisworth was tasked with arresting Smith and conveying him to the Hancock County Court.
-Rather than return with Bettisworth court, Smith instead petitioned the Municipal Court of Nauvoo to dismiss the charges.
+Rather than return to court with Constable Bettisworth, Smith instead petitioned the Municipal Court of Nauvoo to dismiss the charges.